HannahL1sa/grocerygo-app/README.md

 ## Tech Stack

-List of used in the project:
+List of technologies used in the project:

 - Frontend and Backend Framework: [Next.js](https://nextjs.org/)
 - CSS Framework: [Tailwind CSS](https://tailwindcss.com/)